wigging/genja/README.md

 conda activate genja
 ```

+## Support

+Support this project by using the **:heart: Sponsor** button at the top of this page.
+Thank you :smile:.

 ## License

 This project is licensed under the terms of the MIT license.
 See [here](LICENSE.md) for the license text.